tokyosheep/multi-view-box/readme.md

 Illustrator Extension Multi-view-box is zoomin off, on of documents or views , even you can focus same target.

-it can zooming all of documents or views just click a button. features are below.
+it can zoom all of documents or views just click a button. features are below.

 ## functions